xx299x/DrissionPagePlus/README.en.md

 - loc_or_ele:[int, str, tuple, WebElement, DriverElement]  - Find the condition of iframe element, can receive iframe serial number (starting at 0), id or name, query string, loc parameter, WebElement object, DriverElement object, and pass in ' main' jump to the highest level, and pass in'parent' to jump to the upper level

 Example:

-- to_iframe('tag:iframe')- locate by the query string passed in iframe
+- to_frame('tag:iframe')- locate by the query string passed in iframe
-- to_iframe('iframe_id')- Positioning by the id attribute of the iframe
+- to_frame('iframe_id')- Positioning by the id attribute of the iframe
-- to_iframe('iframe_name')- locate by the name attribute of iframe
+- to_frame('iframe_name')- locate by the name attribute of iframe
-- to_iframe(iframe_element)- locate by passing in the element object
+- to_frame(iframe_element)- locate by passing in the element object
-- to_iframe(0)- locate by the serial number of the iframe
+- to_frame(0)- locate by the serial number of the iframe
-- to_iframe('main')- jump to the top level
+- to_frame('main')- jump to the top level
-- to_iframe('parent')- jump to the previous level
+- to_frame('parent')- jump to the previous level

 Returns: None